ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 }
 ```

-Now, every actions specific to the A isntance, we'll do the same for B instance.
+Now, for every actions specific to the A instance, we'll do the same for the B instance.

+Remark: A and B instance can share the same template files.
+There is no need to create B template files.

 ```terraform
 data "openstack_networking_network_v2" "public_b" {